durrantlab/autogrow4/tutorial/TUTORIAL.md

 python RunAutogrow.py ... --docking_executable /PATH_TO/Autodock_Vina_version_X_executable
 ```

-Details re. how to use custom docking suites are provided below in the section
+Or more advanced by providing a custom docking program.
+Details re. how to use custom
-"Providing Custom Options".
+docking suites are provided below in the section "Providing Custom Options".

 #### Scoring/Rescoring Programs